rtmigo/prefnotifiers_flutter/README.md

 ```

-But usually the same instance of `PrefsStorage` shared between multiple PrefItems:
+But usually the same instance of `PrefsStorage` shared between multiple `PrefItem` objects:

 ```dart